CLARIAH/clariah-plus/README.md

 TBA...

 The group is open to new members.
-Please contact Sebastiaan Derks.